Alvi for higher education promotion through online skill learning

-Islamabad: President Dr Arif Alvi Wednesday said that higher education could effectively be promoted in the country by widening scope of online education as well as skill learning to cope with the growing market needs.
+Islamabad : President Dr Arif Alvi Wednesday said that higher education could effectively be promoted in the country by widening the scope of online education as well as skill learning to cope with the growing market needs.

 The president, addressing the Best University Teacher Award 2020 ceremony, said the access to higher education could be enhanced by enhancing the proportion of online education as had been experimented during the COVID pandemic.